mutius-me/U-Net-Convolutional-Neural-Network-Music-Denoising/README.md

 ### Installing Dependencies

-Install all dependencies using the requirements.txt file:
+Install all dependencies using the requirements.txt file, which is located in `setup` subdirectory of the root directory.

 ```
 pip install -r requirements.txt